rtmigo/bisection_dart/README.md

 # [bisection](https://github.com/rtmigo/bisection_dart)

-Library for searching in sorted lists and adding items to sorted lists while maintaining the order of the items.
+Library for searching in sorted lists and adding elements to sorted lists while maintaining the order of the elements.

 Port of the Python [bisect](https://docs.python.org/3/library/bisect.html) library to the Dart language.
 Extension methods of this library return exactly